YYS547/YYS547.github.io/README.md

  buy the game, we have our account library to share with users which means people can get access to 100+ games for free with only 1 subscription.

-# Video guideline:
+# Video guideline
-### For influencers’ video shooting:
+## For influencers’ video shooting:

 Download the app from Google Play/ Appstore
 Log in with your Google or Facebook account
-Copy and send back your user id(you can find it on top of the profile page, there is a small copy icon) We will be giving you a free VIP subscription so that you can have full access to our service and play the
+Copy and send back your user id (you can find it on top of the profile page, there is a small copy icon) We will be giving you a free VIP subscription so that you can have full access to our service and play the